Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: The framework of our kinetic theory for the dilute inertial suspension

-It is well known that the Langevin equation \eqref{Langevin_eq} can be converted into the equation for the $N-$body distribution function $f^{(N)}(\{\bm{r}_i,\bm{V}_i\},t)$ with $\bm{V}_i=\bm{p}_i/m=\bm{v}_i-\bm{u}$, which is represented by a sum of the Fokker-Planck type equation and the collision term.
-If we are interested in a dilute suspension or a moderately dense suspension, the equation of $N-$body distribution function is reduced to that of the one-body distribution function $f(\bm{V},t)$ under the simple shear as~\cite{Tsao95,Sangani96,Hayakawa03,Garzo13,Chamorro15}
+It is well known that an arbitrary stochastic equation can be converted into the corresponding stochastic Liouville equation.
+Then, if we consider the Langevin equation activated by the white-Gaussian noise as in Eq.~\eqref{Langevin_eq}, the Langevin equation can be mapped onto the Liouville equation for the $N-$body distribution function $f^{(N)}(\{\bm{r}_i,\bm{V}_i\},t)$ with $\bm{V}_i=\bm{p}_i/m=\bm{v}_i-\bm{u}$, which is represented by a sum of the Fokker-Planck type equation and the collision term.
+If we are interested in a dilute suspension, the equation of $N-$body distribution function is reduced to that of the one-body velocity distribution function $f(\bm{V},t)$ under the simple shear in the Boltzmann-Grad limit as~\cite{Tsao95,Sangani96,Hayakawa03,Chamorro15}

 where we have ignored the spatial fluctuating term in Eq.~\eqref{boltzmann} and introduced the peculiar velocity $\bm{V}\equiv \bm{v}-\bm{u}$, because the uniform shear flow is stable as long as we have checked.
-The collisional integral $J(\bm{V}|f)$ for a dilute suspension is assumed to be given by
+Note that Eq.~\eqref{boltzmann} is also used for moderately dense gases as in Refs.~\cite{Sangani96,Hayakawa-Takada-Garzo,Garzo13} with the aid of the Enskog equation, though the validity of the Enskog equation is not mathematically justified.
+The collisional integral $J(\bm{V}|f)$ for a dilute suspension characterized by hard-core collisions is given by

 where $\hat{\bm{\sigma}}$ is the normal unit vector at contact, $\Theta(x)=1$ for $x\ge 0$ and $\Theta(x)=0$ otherwise and $\bm{V}_i^{**}=\bm{v}_i^{**}-\bm{u}$ for $i=1,2$ is the pre-collisional velocity of $\bm{V}_i$ defined through the pre-collisional velocities $\bm{v}_i^{**}$: